Moose-Gaming/Wii2GC-PSU/README.md

 The [**Wiki**](https://github.com/MooseGmaing/Wii2GC-PSU/wiki) should guide you through succesfully modyfing your Wii PSU for GameCube compatibility.

 This mod is reversable, as it does not damage the original PSU.
+It is also solder free - a drop in replacement

 ***